Oppositions in a line segment: Defining oppositions in a line segment

 \subsection{The hexagon}

 Blanch\'e proposed an extension of the square, the hexagon, and this new tool (still two-dimensional) can be used to model many situations (see \cite{blanche}, but also \cite{beziau}).
-Following Blanch\'e's construction, in the diagram below, (U) is defined as $A \vee E$ and (Y) is $I \wedge O$.
+Following Blanch\'e's construction, in the (incomplete) diagram below, (U) is defined as the disjunction $A \vee E$ and (Y) is the conjunction $I \wedge O$.

 \\